Do you want to learn how to start a blog the right way?

 The first, is to simply go to each of your social media profiles and post the links of your blog posts.
 Old school.

-Whilst this is effective, it can take a lot of time and isn’t necessarily an easy process to manage.
+Whilst this is effective, it can take a lot of time and isn’t necessarily an easy or the best process to manage.

-On the other hand, you could decide to use a tool like ‘Buffer’ to help you get the job done much more quickly.
+On the other hand this is 2018, you could decide to use a tool like ‘Buffer’ to help you get the job done much more quickly.

 Buffer is a tool that will help you post social media updates to all of your social media profiles.